lzwjava/blog-source/_posts/2023-07-28-bring-kids.md

 Paul Graham is a well-known figure in the tech world, and he’s also one of the wealthiest.
 And Paul Graham’s net worth is an estimated $2.5 billion.
 He shares a lot about stories between him and his kids in a social media platform.
 A lot of these stories are really funny.
 He wrote an essay titled as "Having Kids" in 2019.

-He lives a live like a freelancer.
+He lives a life like a freelancer.
 So for him, his kids are totally ok to sleep whenever they want.
 So I think it is probably wrong to let kids sleep at some regular time.
 To be honest, for adults myself, I can't do that.

 So you know, why these days a lot of people want to work as a freelancer or remotely?
 It is not that they aren't self-disciplined.
 It is that they don't want to scrafice that sleep freedom for money.
 They want to earn money without limiting any of their freedom.
 Now, they are a minority in the 7 billion population.
 But surely, the group of people who have sleep freedom will become much more.